xdevplatform/search-tweets-python/README.rst

       - Dropped --account-type.
 No longer required since support for Premium and Enterprise search tiers have been dropped.
       - Dropped --count-bucket.
 Removed search 'counts' endpoint support.
 This endpoint is currently not available in Labs.

+In this spirit of updating the parlance used, note that the a core method provided by searchtweets/result_stream.py has been renamed.
+The method gen_rule_payload has been updated to gen_request_parameters.

+Finally, the original version of search-tweets-python used a `Tweet Parser <https://twitterdev.github.io/tweet_parser/>`__ to help manage the differences between two different JSON formats ("original" and "Activity Stream").
+With Labs, there is just one version of Tweet JSON, so this Tweet Parser is not used.
+In the original code, this Tweet parser was envoked with a 'tweetify=True' directive.
+With this Labs version, this use of the Tweet Parser is turned off by instead using 'tweetify=False'.

 Command-line options
 =====================